emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 Hopes for this approach finally collapsed when it was revealed that each instance of the model is to change the values of its attributes that contain aggregate annotations or dependent upon, depending on the context of use (display selected group or filter criteria).

-Subsequently, the models recovered their conceptual outlines and code readability, and at the same time preserved the mechanism of reactions for adding, changing or deleting objects.
+Subsequently, the models recovered their conceptual outlines and code readability, the push algorithm was replaced by a pull-algorithm (to more more precisely, a hybrid push-pull), and at the same time preserved the mechanism of reactions for adding, changing or deleting objects.
 To achieve this result, I had to create my own library implementing the Repository pattern, since I could not find existing solutions for relational data with quality code base.